FoxsterDev/MyBlogMaterials/Draft/HowToMakeSafierMobileReleases/HowToMakeSafierMobileReleases.md

 ## general advice:
-make final smoke QA check before opening of the app on builds downloaded from stores(testflight , not distributed as a bundle or apk. for instance some functionalyt can be triggered only from store builds like google refferer api otherwise tou can miss the technical issues and be frustrated in production for real players.
+make final smoke QA check before opening of the app on builds downloaded from stores(testflight , not distributed as a bundle or apk. for instance some functionalyt can be triggered only from store builds like google referer api otherwise tou can miss the technical issues and be frustrated in production for real players.

 # features to take a look
 [Google Custom store listings](https://support.google.com/googleplay/android-developer/answer/9867158?visit_id=638228524369380759-314294836&rd=1)